 - the lead arrangers in Ford Motor Company's historic $18.5 billion secured financing transaction

-Mr. Dokos joined the Firm in 1998 as a partner.
+Daniel joined Weil in 1998 as a partner and was a member of the Firm’s Management Committee from 2008 through 2016.
 He received his J.D. from the University of Virginia School of Law in 1982, where he graduated Order of the Coif and served as notes editor on the Virginia Law Review.
 He received his undergraduate degree in History from Dartmouth College in 1979.